X has been blocked in Brazil. Does it matter for journalism?

 What is lost now X is gone

 Unlike many other digital platforms, Brazil’s Poder360, a digital outlet that covers issues of power and politics, has never relied on social media platforms for much of its traffic.
-Executive Editor Mateus Netzel explains that less than 3% of their audience comes from social media platforms with up to 90% of their audience reaching the site direct.
+Executive Director Mateus Netzel explains that less than 3% of their audience comes from social media platforms with up to 90% of their audience reaching the site direct or through search.
 They won't experience a loss in terms of traffic, he says, but they'll miss the platform as a place for public debate.

 “X or Twitter always had a disproportional impact on public debate because all the politicians and all the journalists are there.
 It resonates so much more than any other platform, even though the other platforms are much bigger in terms of numbers,” says Netzel.
 While a lot has changed under Musk’s X regime, he says that the platform was still relevant as a means to report on what politicians and civil society groups were saying.